How we promote effective competition in the interests of consumers.

 Promoting competition – what we do

 We investigate a range of markets, identifying concerns and taking steps to address features that could inhibit effective competition.
 Find out more about our Market Studies and our published guidance on our powers regarding market studies: FG15/9 – Market studies and market investigation references.

 For example, in our Retirement Income market study we found that a substantial proportion of consumers found the information they received from providers was generally difficult to navigate.
 We are seeking to address this through better information in the 'wakeup packs' typically sent to people six months before they are due to retire.

 Empowering consumers to assess the best choice for them

 We are working with firms to improve how they communicate with consumers.
 This focuses on how information is presented to consumers, which could empower them to make effective decisions about the products or services they hold or are looking to buy.

 Helping consumers to act on their decisions

-When looking at retail insurance services, we found that disclosing the premium that consumers had paid the previous year was the most effective way to prompt consumers to shop around, cancel or negotiate their insurance policy.
+When looking at retail insurance services, we found that disclosing the premium consumers had paid the previous year was the most effective way of prompting consumers to shop around, cancel or negotiate their insurance policy.
 Doing so caused the equivalent of 11-18% more consumers to switch or negotiate their home insurance policy.